 - 1/2 cup grated Parmesan cheese

-Rinse with cold water until cool and squeeze the water out of each firstful of spinach.
+- Rinse with cold water until cool and squeeze the water out of each fistful of spinach.

-Cook on medium low for 8-10 minutes or until the onions are whitish and see through.
+- Cook on medium low for 8-10 minutes or until the onions are translucent.

 Dinner, then Dessert, Inc. owns the copyright on all images and text and does not allow for its original recipes and pictures to be reproduced anywhere other than at this site unless authorization is given.
 If you enjoyed the recipe and would like to publish it on your own site, please re-write it in your own words, and link back to my site and recipe page.
 Read my disclosure and copyright policy.
 This post may contain affiliate links.